eddiecode100/LineScapes/README.md

 - The use of ChatGPT 3.0 API adds a unique dimension to the naming of NFTs. 🤖✨
 - The deployment onto Polygon highlights the potential of Ethereum Level 2 chains for NFT projects. 🚀

-We hope you find this project informative and inspiring! ✨
+I hope you find this project informative and inspiring! ✨

 **Happy coding and creating!** 🎨✨